 Coverage levels range from 50 to 75 percent of your approved APH yield.
+You may choose one coverage level for all your irrigated acreage in the county and a different coverage level for all your non-irrigated acreage.
 For example, an approved yield of 4,000 pounds per acre would result in a guarantee of 3,000 pounds per acre at the 75-percent coverage level.
 Crop insurance premiums are subsidized as shown in the following table.
 For example, if you choose the 75-percent coverage level, your premium share would be 45 percent of the premium.